Disclaimer: The following is for informational purposes only and should not be construed as financial advice.

-The exact amount will depend on the size of the pool, the trading activity, and the fees that are charged.
+The exact amount earned by any liquidity provider will depend on the size of the pool, the trading activity, and the fees that are charged.

 The same principle applies to liquidity pools.
 The assets in the pool are analogous to the lemonade machines, and the users who supply those assets are like the friends who invested in the business.

 The size of a user's share in the pool depends on how much of the underlying asset they have supplied.
 So, if a pool has $100 worth of assets and a user has supplied 10% of those assets, then that user would own 10% of the pool and would earn 10% of the rewards that are distributed.